-Yesterday, you went to work, you did your job and had a great day.
+Yesterday, you went to work, you did your job, and had a great day.
 Today, you were injured at work.
 What are you going to do tomorrow?
 A delay in your medical treatment means a delay in you getting better—which could also mean a delay in getting back to work and earning income.
-How much does workers comp pay in Florida?
+How much do workers comp pay in Florida?
 Our Panama City workers’ compensation lawyers can help.

 Why clients choose the Panama City workers’ compensation lawyers at Syfrett, Dykes & Furr: